-- Recent Sales History Updating: Weekly forecasting allows a company to pickup the most recent sales history and incorporates it into their forecast.
+- Recent Sales History Updating: Weekly forecasting allows a company to pick up the most recent sales history and incorporates it into its forecast.

 - Weekly Pattern Recognition: There are patterns within the month that are not accounted for if the forecast is generated monthly (and then as is usually the case disaggregated to a weekly planning bucket when sent to the supply planning system.